Alexandria vs Speechify: Which Text-to-Speech Tool Is Better in 2026?

 Choose Alexandria if...

 You do most of your reading on desktop web pages.
 You want accurate word-by-word highlighting without paying.
 You want full speed control (up to 5x) at no cost.
 You're concerned about content privacy and don't want your text stored on external servers.
 You use Gmail and want a play button inside individual emails.
+For more context on how Alexandria compares to other free options, see our guide at /best/text-to-speech-chrome-extension.

 Choose Speechify if...

 You need to listen on iOS or Android.
 You want to import ebooks, PDFs, or documents into a dedicated reading app.
 You want a large library of AI voices across many languages.
 You're willing to pay $139/year for premium features including 5x speed, offline downloads, and OCR scanning.
+If focus and attention are part of why you're looking at TTS tools, see our guide at /best/text-to-speech-for-adhd.